XavierAfonso/WNS-Backend/README.md

 #### Elasticsearch

 Install and launch elasticsearch.
-Install also Kibana for visualizing data and using the dev tools for communicating easily with the REST Api.
+Install also Kibana for visualizing bookContent and using the dev tools for communicating easily with the REST Api.

 For creating a elasticsearch index, open the dev tool in Kibana then run: